ignkarusher/Portfolio/README.md

 And Aura Simulator, a up-and-coming game with all the simulator components including animations, currency, tasks, GUI, areas and much, much more.

 # Modeling/Graphics:
-Here are some things I've modeled in Blender for some of my games:
+Here are some assets I've modeled in Blender and graphics I made in Pixlr for some of my games:

 Environnment: